From BR Bullpen

 With the three top St. Louis Cardinals Minor League Affiliates, Clear struggled in 1951, going 1-2, 8.13 for the Houston Buffaloes, 0-4, 9.82 for the Columbus Red Birds and 0-1 for the Rochester Red Wings.
 After 11 teams by age 24, his career settled down.
 He went 9-12, 3.44 for Houston in 1952 and 4-6, 3.35 for the 1953 Buffaloes.

-In 1956, Clear finally left the Cardinals chain and was with the Sioux City Soos in the Pittsburgh Pirates system.
-He went 5-4 with a 6.00 ERA for the Soos and took over as player-manager on May 15th.
-As player-manager of the 1957 Douglas Copper Kings, Bob hit .313/.365/.458 and went 20-11 with a 3.63 ERA.
+Clear finally left the Cardinals chain and was player-manager of the 1957 Douglas Copper Kings in the Pittsburgh Pirates system.
+Bob hit .313/.365/.458 and went 20-11 with a 3.63 ERA.
 He was second in the Arizona-Mexico League in ERA behind Don Bruns, tied Candido Andrade for the win lead and led with 28 complete games (in 31 starts).
 Still just 29 years old, he had now played for 13 clubs.

 By going 18-8 for Douglas in 1958, Clear led the league in winning percentage, and helped make history on August 19th when he was hitting 5th for Douglas in a game in which all nine starters homered against the Chihuahua Dorados in a 22-6 rout.